BarshaC/Capstone-ProductSpec/README.md

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** LifeStyle/Educational
 - **Mobile:** App can be used on mobile or can also be used on web like most of the apps.
-Same features on both mobile or web.
+Similar features on mobile and web.
+Mobile has more features.
 - **Story:** User post picture of the book for sell, borrow.
 Also, the user can see posts of other people they are following.
 - **Market:** Can be used by people who can buy or is willing to sell used books.For security reasons, the person should be of certain age category.
 - **Habit:** User can use to often or unoften depending on reading habits of a person.